Shreya-1910/ArtificalMethodsCW/README.md

 Important Notes

-- The project includes a 5% sample dataset for running the PSO-GA hybrid optimization algorithms.
+- The project includes a 5% sample dataset for running the optimization algorithms.
 - The sample data is split into training and validation sets to evaluate feature subset fitness during optimization.
 - After optimal features are selected, a final Random Forest model is trained on the full preprocessed training dataset and evaluated on the full preprocessed test dataset.
 - You MUST update the dataset file paths in the notebooks: